FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/02_hpc.md

 The MPI implementations include C/C++/FORTRAN header, libraries, compiler wrapper and a runtime environment.

-In contrast to MPI, OpenMP (or short OMP) is a standard to implicitly distribute the execution on a shared memory system.
+In contrast to MPI, OpenMP (or short OMP) is a standard, to implicitly distribute the execution on a shared memory system.

 OMP is implemented as pragmas for C/C++/FORTRAN, and are therefore non intrusive.
 The typical application is to decompose loops and advise the compiler or the runtime to distribute the loop iterations.
 The data is not distributed and stays in place, see {numref}`fig-hpc-domain-omp`.